Flicker-Free LED Lights: Everything You Need to Know

 Standard for Office & General lighting.

-1. Open your camera app and switch to "Slow-Motion" (Slo-Mo) video mode.
+1. Open your phone’s camera and switch to Slow-Motion (Slo-Mo) mode.

 2. Point the camera directly at the light source.